jorexdeveloper/termux-nethunter/README.md

 nh
 ```

-You will be logged in with the default user name, **kali** (You can login as another user by providing their user name as an argument).
+You will be logged in with the default user name, **kali** (You can login as another user by providing their user name as an argument.
+See `nethunter --help` for usage information).

 ### How to install desktop and vnc server